SaschaFitzner/speech-to-text-openai/README.md

 Additionally, you can use the command `npm run build` to trigger a build of the application using pkg.
 The built image will be saved in the dist folder.

+### Usage Note
+Please note that using this application requires recording your voice.
+Before you can start recording, you need to grant permission for the browser to access your microphone.

+Additionally, the transcribed text will be automatically copied to the clipboard.
+You can then use the copied text in other applications or programs.

+Make sure you are using an up-to-date version of your browser on your device and have installed the latest updates to ensure optimal functionality.

 ## Contributing
 If you would like to contribute to the development of this project, feel free to create a pull request or open an issue.
 Your contributions are welcome!